 River cruise to see the fjords

-The next day we had another little wander around before heading out on a river cruise to see the fjords.
-We passed a local school that was only accessible by boat and saw some spectacular waterfalls that we sailed right next to – so close that passengers could hold a cup out to fill with the falling water.
+We passed a local school that was only accessible by boat and saw some spectacular waterfalls that we sailed right next to – so close that passengers could go up onto the deck and hold a cup out to fill with the falling water.
+Genuinely amazing.

 Fine dining at 1877